 What else can I add to Chicken Salad?

 I’ve seen a lot of other ingredients show up in this American Classic, here are some of my favorites:

 - added vegetables: carrots, roasted red peppers, onion, scallions

 - chopped olives

 - walnuts, pecans or pistachios

-I love a big scoop of chicken salad on a tossed salad.
-Add your favorite dressing and salad ingredients and you’ve got a light, delicious lunch or dinner.
+I love a big scoop of chicken salad on salad greens.
+Add your favorite dressing and toppings and you’ve got a light, delicious lunch or dinner.

 It’s also a nice filling for a stuffed tomato.

 Serving Chicken Salad Sandwiches: